The Homeless Reduction Bill has now been agreed by both houses.

 The assessment must contain certain details and the local authority must try to agree steps that both the applicant and local authority will take to prevent homelessness.

 Once a person is threatened with homelessness, section 195 governs the duties of the local authority to the applicant.
-This section is being re-written by the Bill (when it becomes an Act) and similar to previously:
+This section is being re-written and similar to previously:

 The authority must take reasonable steps to help the applicant to secure that accommodation does not cease to be available for the applicant’s occupation.